kimjaeh10/Web-Development/README.md

 # Web-Development
-This repository will store everything that I've learned about web development.
+This repository will store everything that I've learned about web development and will have relative projects too.

 ## Journey to learn
 1. [First Experience with HTML](https://github.com/kimjaeh10/Web-Development/tree/master/Simple%20Blog)